crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that could lead to an ``Couldn't create execution plan`` error when using a join condition referencing multiple other relations.

+- Fixed an issue that caused an NPE when executing ``COPY FROM`` with a globbed URI having a parent directory that does not exist in the filesystem.
+This affected copying from filesystems local to CrateDB nodes only.

 - Fixed an issue that led to an ``Invalid query used in CREATE VIEW`` error if using a scalar subquery within the query part of a ``CREATE VIEW`` statement.